deepsurgical/daVinci1394FPGA/README.md

 > Paul Thienphrapa, Oct 16, 2012, FPGA1394_QLA: Increase maximum number of axes from 7 to 8

-The fact that snake robot had 7 control axes while the dVRK controller had 8 was hardcoded into the firmware in `SnakeFPGA-rev2` and `daVinci1394FPGA` respectively.
+The fact that the snake robot had 7 control axes while the dVRK controller had 8 was hardcoded into the firmware in `SnakeFPGA-rev2` and `daVinci1394FPGA` respectively.

 #### Intuitive Research Kit
 Before the open-source rollout and rebrand to the _da Vinci Research Kit (dVRK)_, the platform was provisionally referred to as the _Intuitive Research Kit_.
 The name can still be found in the [dVRK GitHub repository](https://github.com/jhu-dvrk/sawIntuitiveResearchKit) and in some [transient documents](http://jhir.library.jhu.edu/handle/1774.2/37924) ([pdf](https://rose.mepaul.com/w/images/b/b1/Pault_thesis-136-final.pdf#page=218)):